-Mutations in CSF3R common in CNL, atypical CMLMay 9th, 2013 in Cancer /
+Mutations in CSF3R common in CNL, atypical CMLMay 9, 2013 in Medicine & Health / Cancer

 (HealthDay)—In the war against cancer, it looks like matchmaking—between genes and drugs—could be an important tool, according to new research into the genetic underpinnings of two rare forms of leukemia.